A fully discrete evolving surface finite element method for the Cahn-Hilliard equation with a regular potential: An implicit-explicit scheme

 where the only difference is the term $\frac{\theta}{\tau\varepsilon} U^{n-1} \cdot M^{n-1}(U^n-U^{n-1})$.
 One then writes this as

 where the first term corresponds to the non-coercive part of the potential, and the second term is non-positive and may be ignored.
 The final term is problematic however, as we must control this using \eqref{timeperturb1}, which introduces a term $\frac{C\theta}{\varepsilon} \|U_h^n\|_{L^2(\Gamma_h^n)}^2$, which must be controlled by using the discrete Gr\"onwall inequality.
-Following the proof of Proposition \ref{implicitstability} one finds that this happens by taking $\tau$ small enough so that this term can be ``absorbed into the left hand side''.
+Following the proof of Lemma \ref{implicitstability} one finds that this happens by taking $\tau$ small enough so that this term can be ``absorbed into the left hand side''.
 In particular this requires us to take a timestep size such that $\tau = \mathcal{O}(\frac{\varepsilon}{\theta})$.
 While numerical stability introduces a timestep requirement for our implicit-explicit scheme, we observe that this requirement is significantly less restrictive than that of the fully implicit scheme, which requires $\tau = \mathcal{O}(\frac{\varepsilon^3}{\theta^2})$.
+This reduced timestep requirement comes from the fact that this discretisation yields requires one to solve a system involving only monotone operators, as we have considered the concave term at the previous timestep.
 We omit further details on this proof.\\

 One may expect that modifying Proposition \ref{continuous dependence} will introduce some timestep restriction.
 We consider this in the follows result, we show in the following result that there is continuous dependence on the initial data with no such timestep restriction.